-What’s happening in North London?
+What is happening to property prices in North London?

 The number of properties being put onto the property market in N1 (Islington, North London) had increased significantly since the start of this year.

 What exactly does this trend mean?
-Well it seems that a large number of people are now trying to sell their properties into a relatively soft market.
+Well, it seems that a large number of people are now trying to sell their properties into a relatively soft market.
 This is forcing down prices and creating more competition among sellers, who are being forced to accept lower offers.

 Good deals are out there for shrewd buyers, but perhaps this is a sign of something else going on in the market and wider forces at work.
 This trend is certainly worth keeping an eye on.